dkoslicki/CMash/task1_kmer_truncation_estimate/CMash_pseudo_code_and_code.md

 ### Revision note:

+- Update:
+  - Step1 seems in trouble (overflow or due to lack of MEM or data is too big?)
+  - Step2 should be ready soon (k61 results for demo)
+- Q:
   - [ ] MakeStreamingDNADatabase.py will generate different database when repeat (md5 check dif)?
 The TST is same.
-- [ ]
+  - [ ] Errors: step1 record in folder
+    - Code was manually tested for smaller range on single filer (bingo)
+    - For full data, it already run overnight (>5h on ICS) but no results generated

 ### Pseudo-code